asenthilvasan/object-detection/docs/monitoring-and-load-testing.md

 # Prometheus + Grafana + k6 Load Testing (Kubernetes)

+**IMPORTANT**: This file assumes you have already deployed the object-detection service.

 This runbook sets up:
 1. **Prometheus** – scrapes Ray metrics from the object-detection pod
 2. **Grafana** – auto-provisions the official Ray-provided dashboards